clue/docker-frontroute/README.md

 This will start the frontrouter container in a detached session in the background.

 You can supply any number of linked containers.
-Each of them has to be given in the format `{ImageName}:{RoutePath}`.
+Each of them has to be given in the format `{ContainerName}:{RoutePath}`.

 ## Ports